jlparkI/mix_T/Documentation/Finite_Mixture_Docs.md

   * *verbose*<br>Whether to print the lower bound and change in lower bound during fitting.
   * *init_type*<br>Must be one of "k++" or "kmeans".
 If "k++", the component locations are initialized the KMeans++ procedure described by Arthur and Vassilvitskii (2007), which generally gives reasonably good starting locations.
 If "kmeans", these starting locations are further refined using kmeans clustering.
-This is slower because now the data is clustered twice -- first using kmeans to get starting points, then again using EM -- and often does not give a huge advantage over k++, but in some situations it may be more effective.

 ### Attributes